adlnet/xAPI-Spec/xAPI.md

 }
 ```

 This example statement voids a previous statement which it identifies with the statement ID "e05aa883-acaf-40ad-bf54-02c8ce485fb0".
-That statement will now be marked by setting it's “voided” flag to true.

 #####Details